georgosgeorgos/inverted_recipes/README.md

 # inverted_recipes

-## Build a search engine for BBC recipes using Python
+## search engine for BBC recipes using Python

 - web scraping using BeautifulSoup
 - preprocessing using NLTK